 - Other Custom Audiences – You also have the ability to target interests based on things like Prime Video views.

-These are the reasons why current advertisers are increasing their DSP budget every quarter.
-However, compared to Sponsored Products and Sponsored Brands, DSP is still pretty underutilized, which creates an opportunity for undervalued ad real estate.
+These are the reasons why current advertisers are increasing their DSP ad budget every quarter.
+However, compared to Sponsored Product and Sponsored Brand ads, DSP ads are still pretty underutilized, which creates an opportunity for undervalued ad real estate.